codepod-io/codepod/README.md

 - `http://localhost:80/graphql`: Apollo GraphQL explorer for the backend APIs
 - `http://prisma.127.0.0.1.sslip.io`: Prisma Studio for viewing and debugging the database.

-### Initializing the database
+### Initializing database tables

-To initialize the database, open a shell into the API container (by default called `dev-api-1` but please use `docker ps` to confirm):
+To initialize or update the database schema, open a shell into the API container (by default called `dev-api-1` but please use `docker ps` to confirm):

   ```bash
   docker exec -it dev-api-1 /bin/bash